-Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Identify Rwandans in reference to regional groupings.
+Learning Objectives Content Learning Activities Knowledge and Skills understanding Attitudes and values Identify Rwandans in reference to regional groupings.
 Explain the importance of regional integration.
 Analyse Rwandans in reference to regional groupings.
 Investigate why regional integration is important.
 Examine acceptance of differences in regional integration.
 Appreciate the importance of regional integration.
 Understand others despite differences.
-Develop the spirit of cooperation, self respect and respect of diversity and acceptance of differences.
-Understand oneself in reference to Rwanda and East Africa.
-Accepting and accommodating differences and integrating in the region.
-Research about Rwandans in reference to regional groupings and write a report of the findings.
-Discuss in group the importance of the integration of Rwanda in the regional grouping and present the results in class Design a poster show the importance of integration.
+Develop the spirit of cooperation, self- respect and respect of diversity and acceptance of differences.
+Understand oneself in reference to Rwanda and East Africa The importance of regional integrating in East Africa Read relevant materials and use internet about Rwandans in reference to regional groupings and write a report of the findings.
+Discuss the importance of the integration of Rwanda in the regional grouping and present the results in class Design a poster show the importance of integration.